 From classroom parties and Trunk-or-Treats to ghosts and goblins knocking on your door, Halloween puts snacking front and center.
 But for youngsters on restricted diets, the holiday’s focus on foods they can’t eat puts a big damper on trick-or-treat fun.
 One in 13 U.S. children has a food allergy.
 That’s about two kids per classroom.
 For many, just touching the wrong food causes hives and the smallest taste can be life-threatening.
 Other students have different health needs that require a special diet, including diabetes, celiac disease and many digestive disorders.
 Like every other child, these children deserve a fun, inclusive Halloween.
 Join the Teal Pumpkin Project to make Halloween happy and safe for all children—including those who can’t eat a chocolate or candy treat.
 Why teal?
 Teal is the color of food allergy awareness.
 When you display a teal pumpkin (or a Teal Pumpkin Project sign), you’re letting kids and their families know that you have non-food goodies to share.
-Launched by Food Allergy Research & Education in 2014, the purpose of the Teal Pumpkin Project is inclusion.
-Here are the benefits:

 The 2016 goal of the Teal Pumpkin Project is for at least one home on every block to stock up on non-food treats and welcome all trick-or-treaters with a beautiful teal pumpkin.
 We hope this Halloween, children with food allergies and other restrictive diets will spot a teal pumpkin on your doorstep or in your school Halloween festivities, and smile.
 For more info—including links to free resources to help create a happier, safer Halloween for all—visitTealPumpkinProject.org.
 Lois A. Witkop is Chief Advancement Officer for Food Allergy Research & Education.
 She is proud mom to two teens and is a parent member of the Robinson Secondary School PTSA in Fairfax, Va. |